coderefinery/workshop-intro/daily_intro.md

 ### Certificates

-Instructions can now be found on the [workshops webpage](https://coderefinery.github.io/2024-03-12-workshop/certificates/).
+Instructions can now be found on the [workshops webpage](https://coderefinery.github.io/2025-03-25-workshop/certificates/).

-## Bring your own code sessions
+## Bring your own code session

 Optional help session around the topics of the workshop.
 **Bring your own code** and get help from our experts in implementing the concepts learned!

-Tue (Mar 26) , 13:00 - 15:00 	CET and Tue (Apr 2) , 13:00 - 15:00 CEST
+Wed (Apr 16) , 09:00 - 11:00 CEST

+## Chat channel for any other questions/support requests regarding the workshop

+Join the CodeRefinery and Nordic-RSE community chat: https://coderefinery.zulipchat.com Ask your questions in #help > CodeRefinery March 2025 workshop help.